x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-using-third-party-cloud.md

 [Scenario 2 - MX record points to third-party solution without spam filtering](#scenario-2-unsupported---mx-record-points-to-third-party-solution-without-spam-filtering)

 > [!NOTE]
-> Examples in this topic use the fictitious organization, Contoso, which owns the domain contoso.com.
-The IP address of the Contoso mail server is 131.107.21.231, and its third-party provider uses 10.10.10.1 for their IP address.
-These are just examples.
-You can adapt these examples to fit your organization's domain name and public-facing IP address where necessary.
+> Examples in this topic use the fictitious organization, Contoso, which owns the domain contoso.com and is a tenant in Exchange Online.
+This is just an example.
+You can adapt this example to fit your organization's domain name and third-party service IP addresses where necessary.

 ## Using a third-party cloud service with Office 365